osmosis-labs/mesh-security/docs/provider/DAOs.md

 # DAO DAO Extension

-After discussing this general diagram, we realized there is some value in a simplified version of this, which may also be a great starting place to testing out UX without the complications of IBC.
+After discussing this general diagram, we realized that there is some value in a simplified version of this, which may also be a great starting place for testing out UX without the complications of IBC.
 DAOs have their own token, governance, staking, and reward contracts.
 We can compare them to low-cap chains embedded in a host chain.
-Let's look at two ways of using DAOs locally
+Let's look at two ways of using DAOs locally.

 This document holds some brainstorm idea of how one might reuse much of the design but customize some pieces to allow DAOs partially secured by native tokens, or let huge DAOs provide security to the chain they run on.
-None of this is fleshed out or on the road map, but is here to give an idea on the flexibility of Mesh Security and may inspire someone to develop it further
+None of this is fleshed out or on the roadmap, but is here to give an idea on the flexibility of Mesh Security and may inspire someone to develop it further.

 ## Bootstrapping DAOs

 When a new DAO launches, it often wants to accomplish two things:

-1. Ensure a reasonable security for the DAO (regardless of low market cap)
+1. Ensure a reasonable security for the DAO (regardless of low market cap).
 2. Airdrop some tokens to native stakers.

 By using a variant of mesh security, they can do both, acting as a